 The space within the knee joint is lined by cells that secrete lubricating fluid (synovial fluid).
 If the knee is stressed for any reason excessive fluid can be secreted.
 In the popliteal region of the knee there is an anatomical connection between the main joint cavity and a lubricating 'pocket' at the back of the knee (the gastrocnemio-semimembranous bursa).
 When the fluid builds up under pressure, synovial fluid can leak into the popliteal bursa to form a cystic swelling known as a Baker's cyst (or popliteal cyst).
 The cyst may be obvious to the eye or it may be palpable as a tense 'balloon-like' swelling on the inner (medial) aspect of the back of the knee.

-Another condition that can cause popliteal pain is 'popliteus tendinitis'.
-This is an inflammation of the tendon of the popliteal muscle.
 The popliteus tendon is very unusual.
 If you look at the second illustration, where the knee capsule has been sketched in, you can see that the popliteus tendon actually passes through the capsule of the knee and into the knee joint itself, where it attaches to the outer side of the femur.In doing so, it runs behind the lateral meniscus and in close proximity to it.

 The popliteus tendon is sensitive to overuse activity and may become inflamed (tendinitis) causing pain at the back of the knee, aggravated during deep squats.
 The patient may also have trouble fully straightening the knee.
 Popliteus tendinitis pain can often be elicited by bending the knee and resting the ankle onto the shin of the other leg in a figure-of-4 position.
 Sitting on a table with the lower legs dangling, pain may also be elicited when an examiner rotates the foot and tibia outwards.